prometheusresearch/rios/docs/source/instrument_specification.rst

     :Description: This property allows the Instrument author to explain what the Field is, what it's being used for, or any other helpful information about the Field.
-This property is optional and is not intented to ever be shown to an end-user.
+This property is optional and is not intended to ever be shown to an end-user.

 ``type``
     :Type: Enumerated String or `Type Object`_